City God Temple of Shanghai (Chenghuang Miao)

 History & Development

-In the temple, sits a statue of the town god.
+In the temple, sits a statue of the city god (or town god).
 In the ancient times, people imagined that the city was protected by a god known as town god.
 It was believed that town god was empowered by the celestial ruler to exterminate evils in towns and cities and make citizens live a prosperous and happy life.
 Under his protection, people could live peacefully.
 People honored him as a god and believed that he would bring them peace and happiness.
 Even today, every year at a fixed time, people come to the temples and show their respect for their protectors by kowtowing and offering some sacrifices.
 Usually, there are one or two sacrificial ceremonies each year.
 The ceremonies are important occasions for both old and young.

 After the opening of Shanghai Port, merchants swarmed around the temple and surrounding areas and fostered a flourishing market.